-Fourth graders and their families joined us for field trips to California State Parks this past summer.
+• Fourth graders and their families joined us for field trips to California State Parks this past summer.
 Immersed in the beautiful scenery and majestic redwood trees, participants learned about important events in California history, agriculture, racial equity and mindfulness.
 Our explorers were excited to learn about and return to the parks again, with our Adventure Pass program, which allows free entry to California State Parks year-round.

-"I can't thank this library enough for transforming my life to educate my son through real experiences." - Library Patron of our work.
+"I can't thank this library enough for transforming my life to educate my son through real experiences." - Library Patron

+Inspiring a love of reading is an ongoing part of our work.
 For the second year, over 14,000 students from schools across the county had virtual front-row seats for visits from some of their favorite authors.
-This year's School Author Visit series of 13 events included amazing guests such as Eric Litwin, the original author of the beloved Pete the Cat books and marked the return of in-person visits with an appearance from author Sy Montgomery, noted naturalist and author.
+This vear's School Author Visit series of 13 events included amazing guests such as Eric Litwin, the original author of the beloved Pete the Cat books and marked the return of in-person visits with an appearance from author Sy Montgomery, noted naturalist and author.
 Connecting students with authors and books is a joyful experience for all.